Tests are identified by names like ui.ChromeLogin

 , which should be a string literal.

-Tests have to specify email addresses of persons and groups who are familiar with those tests in Contacts.
-At least one personal email address of an active committer should be specified so that we can file bugs or ask for code reviews.
-The Contacts
+Tests have to specify email addresses of persons and groups who are familiar with those tests in Contacts

 -prefix.
 Typically functional tests belong to the mainline group by declaring the group:mainline